Drug & Alcohol Rehab in Herefordshire

 Many of the treatments will be the same as those in a residential centre but will be conducted on a part-time basis – perhaps every week or biweekly.

-This may be the only option for some individuals but is often more suitable for those with a shorter history of addiction and reduced symptoms.
+This may be the only option for some individuals but is often more suitable for those with a shorter history of drug addiction and reduced symptoms.

 As one of the most dangerous drugs on the planet, drug and alcohol rehabs in Herefordshire are often specialised for those struggling with alcohol addiction.